 There is an uncanny correlation with period for cellular renewal and embedding change.

 There used to be an old ‘truism’ that said, “to break a bad habit you need to stop doing the bad habit for 11 weeks…” And then after the 11 weeks the bad habit you had, could be stopped.
 I often think of this saying when people I know have attempted to give up smoking.
 They “try” for a while, maybe even stop for a week or two, but inevitably go back to it.

 Similarly when working with change programs, one of the most overlooked parts of change management is embedding the change afterwards.
-All too often I see something implemented, a change put in place and then we wonder why it hasn’t stuck – people have gone to their old ways.
+All too often I see something implemented, a change put in place.
+But then we wonder why it hasn’t stuck – people have gone to their old ways.

 Perhaps it is not a coincidence that it takes us around three months to learn a new habit, drop an old/bad one, make a lifestyle change, or adopt a change.

-Let’s make sure we allow for a few months in phase three in our change programs – that we support the people who need to adopt the new practice, behaviours or skills.
+Let’s make sure we allow for a few months in phase three for our change programs.
+To embed that change.
+That we support the people who need to adopt the new practice, behaviours or skills.

 Or make contact and we have talk about you specific context.